Lean

 six big losses

-Areas in manufacturing where the greatest amounts of materials and time are wasted.
-The six big losses include breakdowns, setup and adjustment time, idling and minor stoppages, speed reduction, quality defects, and startup losses.
+The areas of manufacturing where the greatest amounts of materials and time are wasted.
+The six big losses include planned stops, unplanned stops, small stops, slow cycles, startup defects, and production defects.

-The first step in 5S that requires separating unnecessary material from necessary materials in the workplace.
-Sorting eliminates clutter and creates additional space.
+The step in 5S that involves separating unnecessary materials from required materials in the workplace to eliminate clutter and create additional space.
+Sort is the first step in the 5S approach.

 total productive maintenance

 TPM.
 A comprehensive maintenance approach that focuses on continuous attention to the condition of production machinery and facilities.
-TPM's main goal is to maximize equipment usefulness in order to increase production and reduce waste.
+The main goal of total productive maintenance is to maximize equipment usefulness to increase production and reduce waste.

 waste